2026 NBA Draft: ESPN releases 2-round mock draft after lottery

 6. Brooklyn Nets: Darius Acuff Jr., PG – Arkansas

 The Nets need some serious star power and a boost to the franchise.
-Acuff could be that player and this NBA mock draft sends the Arkansas star to New York, well Brooklyn to be exact!
+Acuff could be that player and this NBA mock draft sends the Arkansas star to Brooklyn.

 Another freshman within the lottery picks, that’s just how this draft is going.
 Acuff averaged 23.5 points, 3.1 rebounds, 6.4 assists, shot 48.4% from the floor and 44% from three-point range.